yadomi/node-red-contrib-philipshue-events/README.md

 You can then use built-in node-RED **switch** node to route the event based on `msg.payload.type` or `msg.payload.data[0].type`.

+For more examples, see the example folder.
+You can also access them in Node-RED > Import > Examples > @yadomi/node-red-contrib-philipshue-events`.

 ## Development

 Clone the repository